PeterBaker0/loci-infrastructure/README.md

 Valid AWS_ACCESS_KEY, AWS_SECRET_ACCESS_KEY and AWS_SESSION_TOKEN need to be defined as environment variables (or via other terraform acceptable means)

-Go to `environments/main` to run the following:
+Go to `environments/main` for main and `environments\main2` for test and run the following combinations:

-To run combinations of:
 ```
 terraform init
 terraform plan